Filing Information for Individual Income Tax

 If the credit exceeds your tax liability, the unused credit may not be carried forward to any other tax year.

 To claim the credit, you must complete Part B of Form 502CR and submit with your Maryland income tax return.
-You must report the credit on Maryland Form 502, 505 or 515.
+You must report the credit on Maryland Form 502, Form 505 or Form 515.

 You can use the tables below to determine the percentage of the federal credit that can be claimed on your Maryland return: